 When the export proceeds for an export of goods and services is received by a bank other than the bank through which documents are submitted, the recipient bank issues an e-FIRC to connect the two.
 Typically, when the home bank is satisfied with the documents will generate an Inward remittance (IRM) on the government export portal (EDPMS), and the IRM number is referred to further as e-FIRC number.

-Use Payoneer automated digital e-FIRCs in India
+Get Automated digital e-FIRCs in India with Payoneer

 Payoneer has simplified the process of requesting a FIRC so that you can focus more of your time on growing your business.
 For the first time in India, sellers and service providers who receive global payments are now able to get their digital FIRCs automatically delivered to them!
 You’ll no longer need to spend time, money and effort.
 Spend less time focusing on tedious tasks and more time on growing your global business.